Environmental Programme

 Energy & renewable electricity

 We want to lead the way when it comes to energy efficiency and using renewable electricity.
 Since 2014, ING has increased the percentage of renewable electricity sourced for our operations.
-In 2022, we further aligned with the reporting guidance of the RE100, a technical group that sets industry standards around corporate use of renewable electricity.
-We assessed that our sourcing of renewable electricity was above 99% of total electricity consumption for ING managed buildings in 2022, according to the technical criteria of RE100.
+In 2023, we further aligned with the reporting guidance of the RE100, a technical group that sets industry standards around corporate use of renewable electricity.
+We assessed that our sourcing of renewable electricity was above 98% of total electricity consumption for ING-managed buildings in 2024, according to the technical criteria of RE100.
 This includes the use of renewable electricity contracts and renewable energy certificates (RECs).

 Business travel

 ING aims to continue to reduce the impact of our business travel.
-In 2022, we launched a Green Travel Budget Programme to make employees aware of the CO2e impact of their travel choices and encourage them to find greener options.
-We have continued introducing more fuel-efficient vehicles including fuIIy electric and hybrid vehicles to our car fleet.
+In 2023, we promoted work practices that encourage employees to be conscious of the CO2e impact of their impact on the climate.
+We focus on striving to reduce our business travel through the use of CO2 budgets, better video-conferencing infrastructure and policies designed to encourage rail travel for destinations closer than 500km.
+We have also continued introducing more fuel-efficient vehicles including fuIIy electric and hybrid vehicles to our car fleet, which is still mostly combustion.
 As such, the overall efficiency of our fleet has increased since 2014.
+49% of our total car fleet consists of fully electric vehicles and our aim is to be at 90% by 2030.

 Business Travel | ||||||||

-Full details on the progress we are making on our environmental objectives and other important environmental data can be found in our 2022 Annual Report.
+Full details on the progress we are making on our environmental objectives and other important environmental data can be found in our latest annual report and our Climate Progress Update.